 The top three health threats facing the people of Zimbabwe are HIV/AIDS, tuberculosis (TB) and malaria (PDF 84 KB).
 According to the Zimbabwe Demographic Health Survey for 2010-11, adult HIV prevalence is currently at 15 percent, compared to 18 percent in 2005-06 and 25 percent in 1997.
 Despite the decline, HIV/AIDS continues to be the leading cause of death among Zimbabwean adults.

-USAID has invested nearly $100 million annually in Zimbabwe supporting a broad portfolio of health programs in order to provide treatment for and prevention of diseases such as HIV/AIDS, malaria, and tuberculosis, and help make integrated reproductive, maternal, and child health care services more accessible to families.
-Through the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), USAID helps to reduce illness and death caused by HIV/AIDS and other infectious diseases like tuberculosis, especially among women and children.
-In addition, the U.S. President’s Malaria Initiative supports Zimbabwe’s national goal by providing bed nets, spraying to eliminate mosquitoes, and providing assistance in diagnosis and treatment to combat malaria in 45 districts.
+USAID investment in Zimbabwe supports a broad portfolio of health programs.
+USAID/Zimbabwe provides treatment for and prevention of diseases such as HIV, tuberculosis, and malaria and helps increase access to reproductive, maternal, and child health care services for families.
+Through the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), we help to reduce illness and deaths caused by the HIV epidemic, especially among women and children.
+In addition, the U.S. President’s Malaria Initiative supports Zimbabwe’s national malaria program by providing bed nets, spraying to eliminate mosquitoes, and assistance in diagnosis and treatment to combat malaria in 45 districts.

 Democracy, Rights and Governance